8fold/site-joshbruce.com/content-root/public/essays-and-editorials/apple-pages-and-scribl/content.md

 	- Any errors and warnings should appear in the window's left pane.
 4. Fix errors (unless otherwise instructed, double-click the entry, correct the error, and return to step 3—that specific error should no longer appear in the list):
 	- Empty block in [.CSS](cascading stylesheet) file: Highlight from the dot (.) the closing curly bracket (}) > Delete the text > Save the file.
 		- A block is made up of a name (selector) starting with a period (.), followed by an opening curly brackets ({), followed by a closing curly brackets (}).
 Between the opening and closing curly brackets may be a set of attributes.
 The block is considered empty if there is nothing between the opening and closing curly brackets.
 Empty blocks mean that the block is either not used or does not actually change the look and feel of the EPUB book.
-Therefore, you can delete the block without negative impact.
+Therefore, you can delete the block without a negative impact.
-	- Missing generic font family: Add an appropriate [generic font family](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family#syntax) to the block's list of fonts.
+	- Missing generic font family: Remove all references to `font-family: ...`; recommend:
-		- EPUBs are built on web technologies.
-The `font-family` attribute is a list of fonts to use for CSS.
-They are prioritized in order.
-If the device being used doesn't have the specified font, the application will try the next font on the list.
-Apple Pages only exports a single font family in the list.
-		- Steps:
-			1. command + F: Search and replace pane should appear.
-			2. Double-click the error.
-			3. Select the CSS text from the "f" in "font-family" to the semicolon (;). ex. font-family: "Times";
+		1. Select the point after the semicolon (;) on the previous line until the end of the font family definition.
-			4. Copy the highlighted text.
+		2. Copy this text.
-			5. Paste it into the "Find" field.
+		3. `Command + F`
-			6. Paste it again into the "Replace" field.
+		4. Paste the text into the Find field.
-			7. In the "Replace" field, add a comma followed by a space before the semicolon. ex. font-family: "Times", ;
-			8. Add the appropriate generic font family name after the space and before the semicolon. ex. ex. font-family: "Times", serif;
-			9. Click "Find": An instance of the text in the "Find" field should be highlighted.
-			9. Click "Replace and Find" to update the found text and move to the next instance.
-				- Alternatively, you can click "Replace all": An alert should appear telling you how many instances will be replaced.
-					1. Click "See what changed": You should see a window displaying the before (left) and after (right).
-					2. Ensure each change is as expected.
-					3. If there are changes you didn't expect, click "Revert changes" and use "Replace and Find" instead; otherwise, click "Close".
+		5. Click "Replace all".
+		6. Click "See what changed".
+		7. Confirm that each referent to a font family was removed.
+If something is incorrect, click "Revert changes"; otherwise, click "Close."
-			10. Save the `book.css` file.
+		8. Save the `book.css` file.
+		9. Redo step 4, which may require fixing more generic font family problems.
 	- Expected selector "a" to come before:
 		1. Double-click the error
 		2. Scroll to the top of the CSS file (all of these should be near the top)